crrystalz/2D-Pixel-Path-Tracing/README.md

 # ☀️ 2D Pixel Path Tracing Engine
-This 2D Pixel Path Tracing Engine was developed using Python and the Pygame library.
+2D Pixel Path Tracing Engine was developed using Python and the Pygame library.
 The engine allows you to create and visualize lighting effects in a 2D grid environment.
 You can add light sources, solid obstacles, and even a flashlight to observe how light interacts with the environment.

 ## Features
 * Light Sources: You can place multiple light sources on the grid to see how they illuminate the surroundings.